lifewithcoffee/NetCoreUtils/NetCoreUtils.Database/NetCoreUtils.Database/README.md

 - Default to enable transaction in UnitOfWork
   find more: https://learn.microsoft.com/en-us/ef/core/saving/

-## Design Thoughts
+## Design Notes

+### Implementation of multi-tenancy

+- If an entity should have tenant information, it should inherit from `TenantEntity`
+- (not tested) Call `TenantUtil.EnableMultiTenant(..)` in
+  `DbContext.OnModelCreating(..)` to register global query filter

+- In `UnitOfWork.CommitAsync()`, a `ConfirmSingleTenant()` will be called to make sure all the updated Entities use the same tenant ID if the tenant ID is available.

-### Reason of wrapping extra repositories for dbSets
+### Reasons of wrapping extra repositories for dbSets

-The main reason is for readibility.

-Just like using constructor dependency injection, by wrapping individual entities in to repositories, and injecting them from a class's constructor, it will be very clear helpful to understand which entities the business logic will perform data access to.

-You can even further to dependent on only IRepositoryRead<> or IRepositoryWrite<> to express clearer about which operation (read or write) the business logic will depend on.
+- Able to view clearer repository/dbset dependency relationship from a service's constructor

+- Able to declare a readonly repository by using IRepositoryReadonly

-### Reason of wrapping an extra IUnitOfWork for DbContext
+### Reasons of wrapping an extra IUnitOfWork for DbContext

-Two reasons:
+- Improve performance by disabling `ChangeTracker.AutoDetectChangesEnabled` by default

 - Help for debugging.
 The SaveChanges() is wrapped in a try..catch block, if something's wrong, the error message will be output to the injected logger.
 And it also helps to intercept the error